gophergala2016/blogalert/README.md

 * Unsubscribe (in progess)
 * URL autocomplete
 * Blacklist so people cant crawl sites like twitter (there is already a time limit on crawling a site)
+* Limit crawl depth?
+If the top level hasnt changes there are probably no new articles

 ## Wishlist